| "There

 of the tuberculars, the myopic or the paralytics; you

-only their good friend in order to help them cure themselves."
+cannot be an enemy of the sick, only their good friend in order to help them cure themselves."

 The